-Typically, the size and organizational hierarchy of a company will determine who the Product Owner reports to in practice.
-In small companies, they tend to report to the C-suite directly and in larger companies there tends to be more layers of functional management.
+Typically, a company’s size and organizational hierarchy will determine who the Product Owner reports to in practice.
+In small companies, they tend to report to the C-suite directly, and in larger companies, there tend to be more layers of functional management.

 Let’s take a look at each one.